Federal Tort Claims Act

 The FTCA specifies that the liability of the U.S. is to be determined "in accordance with the law of the place where the [allegedly tortious] act or omission occurred."
 In an action under the FTCA, a court must apply the law the state courts would apply in the analogous tort action, including federal law.
 A plaintiff cannot bring an FTCA claim against the United States based solely on conduct that violates the Constitution because such conduct may violate only federal, and not state, law.

-For almost 40 years, Leesfield Scolaro has strongly and efficiently represented victims of employees of the government.
+For almost 40 years, Leesfield & Partners has strongly and efficiently represented victims of employees of the government.
 In a landmark federal Tort Claims Act case for wrongful death, our firm obtained a $3,242,000 settlement against the United States Navy for failure to properly maintain its pier.
 For a complete list of the firm's representative results, go to our Verdicts and Settlements section.

 To contact one of our experienced trial lawyers call our Miami law office today at 800-836-6400 or click here for a free and full case evaluation.